-We never believed it was possible for us to afford to travel the world until we started housesitting.
-So we started investigating the potential for long term housesitting and how to become house sitters, preferably international housesitting.
-We were particularly interested in long term house sitting jobs in Europe and in particular the UK and Ireland.
+I never believed it was possible to afford to travel the world until I started house sitting.
+So I started investigating the potential for long term house sitting and how to start international house sitting.
+I was particularly interested in long term house sitting and international pet sitting in Europe and specifically the UK and Ireland.

 For Canadians housesitting for snowbirds is a great way to escape the Florida blues.
-If you want a new experience and don’t fancy hanging around waiting for hurricanes in the Southern US housesitting is a brilliant way to get to places you might not otherwise be able to see.
+If you want a new experience and don’t fancy hanging around waiting for hurricanes in the Southern US international house sitting is a brilliant way to get to places you might not otherwise be able to see.

-We could travel to countries we could never hope to afford and live expense-free as a house-sitter.
-In-home pet sitting or house sitting as it is known generically is an ideal way to travel virtually expense-free because you are trading first-class pet sitting services for free accommodation.
+We could travel to countries we could never hope to afford and live expense-free (almost) as a house sitter and internationally pet sitting.
+In-home pet sitting or becoming an international house sitter – as it is known generically – is an ideal way to travel virtually expense-free because you are trading first-class pet sitting services for free accommodation.
 We can also run a business as a digital nomad from whatever country we are in – well as long as there is great wifi which can be problematic sometimes.

 We have experienced great house sits and not so great house sits.
 What we have learned is that the best house sits are the ones where regardless of the house or the pets or the owners you are the one who makes a house sit great.
 We have also learned not to stress ourselves and how to deal with what we understand are the types of stress that come along when you are travelling this way.

 For us, the joy of house sitting is having pets to love and cuddle with.
 We have had several houses sits with no pets but truly the most meaningful ones are the ones where we get to have pets for a while.
-We have experienced long term house sitting jobs with no pets and others with a variety of animals from horses to tortoises.
+We have experienced long term house sitting jobs with no pets and others with a variety of animals from horses to tortoises and numerous Guinea pigs.

-We began house sitting in Mexico where we planned to retire and as much as we enjoyed Mexico it just wasn’t a place for us to settle down in permanently, we wanted to travel to Europe and explore house sitting internationally in the UK and further abroad.
+Our first international house sitting job was in Mexico where we planned to retire and as much as we enjoyed Mexico it just wasn’t a place for us to settle down permanently, we wanted to travel to Europe and explore house sitting internationally in the UK and further abroad.
 We wanted to visit countries like the Spanish Canary Islands, Cyprus, France, Italy, Ireland and all over Europe.

-Our first few house sits were in Mexico within the Yucatan Peninsula.
+Our first few house sits were in Mexico within the Yucatan Peninsula in Chelem and Progreso.
 From those house sits we began to list our profiles on various international house sitting websites.
 Our first house sit was in Ireland and we haven’t looked back.

 I have to admit we are pretty lucky and can avoid all the Schengen Visa issues because we were born in Ireland and now have our Irish passports.
 This makes it much easier to travel within Europe and beyond and get house sitting jobs in the UK and the EU.